News and Insights

 Healthcare delivery will offer both challenges and opportunities: the former by centralizing buying decisions in cross functional committees, and the latter by offering new, high-level collaboration opportunities, like risk-sharing.
-In fact, U.S. integrated delivery networks (IDNs) will expand their influence over outpatient prescribing, as they move to value-based payments and go at-risk for patient outcomes.
+U.S. integrated delivery networks (IDNs) will expand their influence over outpatient prescribing, as they move to value-based payments and go at-risk for patient outcomes.
 Systems will try to influence product decision-making as they try to gain control over variation in cost and quality.

 Given this outlook, what’s next?
 We recommend these key action steps: